 During informal moments, the rules are more flexible, but the act of serving others is still seen as a form of courtesy.
 Remember to toast with a cheerful “”kanpai!”” before drinking.

-Kanpai - What is the true meaning of Kampai?
+Kanpai - What is the true meaning of kampai?

-The Sake and the Seasons of the Year
+Sake and the Seasons

 • Spring: Light and floral sake, ideal for “hanami” festivities under the cherry blossoms.